What Do You Take Me For?

-"What Do You Take Me For?" is a song by English singer Pixie Lott from her second studio album, Young Foolish Happy (2011).
+"What Do You Take Me For?" is a song by the English singer Pixie Lott from her second studio album, Young Foolish Happy (2011).
 The song features American rapper Pusha T and was released on 4 November 2011 as the album's second single.
 The track received its first play on Capital FM on 26 September 2011.

 Critical reception

 Robert Copsey of Digital Spy gave the song four out of five stars, stating: "Fortunately, the rest of the track is less spooktacular and more in-yer-face girl power.
 'Don't know what you think I'm after/ What do you take me for?' she calls over a squelchy and thoroughly grindable bassline with just enough disgust in her tone to warn off any fellas who think she's a cheap date.
 We hate to break it to you Pix, but wearing a snakeskin leotard and popping your crotch on the dancefloor in your accompanying music video will do little to help your cause...you big tease!"